-Perhaps one of the more interesting aspects of my generation, better known as the Millenials is that in some ways we haven’t completely put aside childish things.
-Comic book Superheroes dominate the box office.
+Perhaps one of the more interesting aspects of my generation, better known as the Millennials is that in some ways we haven’t completely put aside childish things.
+Comicbook superheroes dominate the box office.
 Disney’s Frozen is fast becoming one of the top ten highest grossing films.
-Even story’s like Narnia, The Hobbit and Harry Potter continue to be popular with readers well past the age of 20.
-People of my age don’t ‘even have a problem with watching cartoons on TV and will readily but them on DVD.
+Even stories like Narnia, The Hobbit and Harry Potter continue to be popular with readers well past the age of 20.
+People of my age don’t even have a problem with watching cartoons on TV and will readily but them on DVD.

 It didn’t always used to be that way.
 Once things of this nature were left behind.
 Comic books were tossed in the trash.
 Cartoons were outgrown.
 Books like The Hobbit and Narnia were resold for a dime at garage sales.
 They were, simply put “kids stuff.”